South Of Eden Farms

 Meet the does, the bucks and the wethers.

 South Of Eden Farms, is a small farm located in the mountains of Northeast Tennessee.
-We aim to be self sufficient by growing and raising more of the food we eat, because- WHO wants to eat pesticides and chemical fertilizers?
+We aim to be self-sufficient by growing and raising more of the food we eat, because- WHO wants to eat pesticides and chemical fertilizers?
+Not us!

 We avoid chemicals in our gardens and we use a holistic approach towards animal husbandry, combined with the use of modern medicine.

-We have 2 Alpine does that we will breed to our Nigerian Dwarf buck.
-Our main purpose for this, is to have a couple of does who can supply our family with enough milk year round.
-We would also like to see how the production of the offspring (mini-Alpines) compares to that of other breeds.
+We now have 2 adult Alpines does and one Alpine doe kid, born 5/26/17.
+We will eventually breed them to our Nigerian Dwarf buck.
+Our main purpose for this is to have a couple of does who can supply our family with enough milk year round.
+We would like to see how the production of the offspring (mini-Alpines) compares to that of other breeds.